Florida Rivers Apalachicola River

 Q. What county is Apalachicola in?

 A. Apalachicola is located in Franklin County in Florida.
-Franklin County is known for its pristine natural areas, including parts of the Apalachicola National Forest and the St. Vincent National Wildlife Refuge.
+Franklin County is known for its pristine natural areas, including the St. Vincent National Wildlife Refuge and coastal areas.
 The county's economy is largely driven by tourism, fishing, and seafood industries, with Apalachicola being a central hub for these activities.
 Visitors to the county can enjoy a mix of history, culture, and outdoor recreation.

 Q. Where can I buy Apalachicola oysters?

-A. Apalachicola is famous for its oysters, and there are several places where you can purchase them.
+A. Apalachicola is famous for its oysters, and there are several places where you can purchase these limited wild-caught oysters-- in season.
 Local seafood markets such as 13 Mile Seafood Market offer fresh Apalachicola oysters.
 Many restaurants in the area, like Up the Creek Raw Bar, serve these delicious oysters prepared in various ways.
 You can also find them at local festivals and events that celebrate the region's seafood heritage.

 Q. Where is there to stay in Apalachicola?